 Allison relays the story of the encounter between Manjushri and Vimalakirti.
 Manjushri, among the 32,000 Bodhisattvas sent by Buddha to Vimalakirti’s , and asks him on his sick bed: ‘How do the Bodhisattvas enter the gate of non-duality?’
 The response is an intimate silence.
 Allison’s story includes the karmic path that his daughter, Moon Like Beauty bore on her way to enlightenment.

-Uncertainty allows us to enter life more fully.
-Zen likes predicaments.
+Zen likes predicaments—uncertainty allows us to enter life more fully.
 The koans are allies in this.
 The unexpected questions are often those that help the most.
-All the strategies defend against life – ‘Become more lost’ – a zen entreaty.
+To all the strategies that defend against life, a zen entreaty: “Become more lost.”

 John revisits the awakenings and koans of the great teachers, among them Yunmen and his teachings.
 In the layered quality of the teachings there is a common thread in our lineage: we are all in it together, all held by this great path, we put ourselves in the vessel and see what happens.
-Each of us holds a piece of the story.
-Trust the piece you hold.
+Each of us holds a piece of the story—trust the piece you hold.
 As recorded Fall Sesshin 2019.

 John talks about the warm intimacy of the ‘the dark’ – the uncolonized zone where koans work with us.
 Intimacy in teachings is used often as an equivalent for enlightenment.
 Koans open gates and bring us inside that mystery.
 Some categories of koans: Predicament koans, Heart Changing koans, Inquiry koans and more.